richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 an uncertain amount of participants, or to those that do have the pedagogic tools to deal with such uncertainty.
-Additionally, should we focus on teachers that see teaching in an economic businesslike way, or to those that intimitely care about the profession.
+Additionally, should we focus on teachers that see teaching in an economic businesslike way, or to those that intimately care about the profession.

 ## Support for/against a flat course fee outside of NBIS